mrrusof/mrrusof.github.io/_posts/2017-05-16-all-balanced-parentheses-strings.markdown

 **Output.** For a given input, the output consists of one of more sequences of balanced parentheses strings.
 Each sequence corresponds to a number in the input.
 The sequences appear in the order determined by the input numbers.
-The strings that belong to a given sequence need not be sorted.
+Each sequence need not be sorted.
 The strings that belong to a given sequence must not be repeated.
 For example, the following is the output that corresponds to the previous example input.

 {% highlight ascii %}
 ()